Furukawa Ichibei: Industry

 In spite of his successes in commerce, Furukawa felt the need to be directly involved with the working man.
 He yearned to be a captain of industry, desirous of expanding employment opportunities for his compatriots, as unemployment was a serious problem in Japan.
 He had aspirations similar to a few pioneering industrialists in the West who wished to improve the lot of the working man and to expand the demand for his services.
 He also had benevolent ideas on raising the standard of living for the working classes, espousing methods of making provision for old age, and suitable foundations to help toward that end.

 The opportunity to fulfill his dream came about as the result of the failure of a Japanese firm, which has considerable consequence in the business of the empire.
 Furukawa had reflected upon the opportunities in mining.
 He bought out a failing copper mine and as he found mining to his liking, he bought another after a while.
 This second mine was old and had been worked for decades.
 It had always produced fairly, but was thought to be pretty well spent.
 Furukawa's purchase was laughed at by a few of the initiated and not even his own miners encouraged him in the venture.
 As operations in the mine improved under his ownership and management, it turned out to be one of the greatest mines of Japan, the now-famous Ashio Copper Mine.
+His management of the Ashio Copper Mine caused a major pollution disaster that rendered large swaths of farmland downstream of the Copper Mine unusable and resulted in major health damage of the people that lived in the affected area.
+In addition to this workers of the mine rioted in 1907 due to the low wages, initiating the 1907 Ashio Riot that resulted in them receiving higher wages and triggered other strikes and riots in similar industries.

 Copper

 At greater depths, he found huge deposits of ore and production increased immensely.
 He used the great wealth he accumulated to establish his ideal industrial city in the mountains of Ashio.
 He built better homes for the miners, he installed schools for the young, he endowed hospitals, he built roads throughout the district, he provided instructive amusements for the working men, which was an unheard of thing in Japan at the time.

 He lived among the miners so far as the outside demands of his business would permit; when away from them he was nothing more than a plain citizen of Tokyo.
 All the while he was extending his operations.
 He bought ten more mines of coal and of copper, in different districts of Japan.
-All of them prospered, and with their prosperity came a better share of the better things of life for the miners, and a great extension of fields of employment.